 Moreover, owners should actively participate in condo board meetings, asking regular questions about the corporation's budgeting and planning for contingencies.
 This not only keeps you informed but also holds the condo board accountable.

-In conclusion, navigating the complexities of special assessments requires a clear understanding of what they are, accepting the possibility of their occurrence, and planning for this eventuality.
+In conclusion, navigating the complexities of condo special assessments fees requires a clear understanding of what they are, accepting the possibility of their occurrence, and planning for this eventuality.
 By engaging with your condo board and securing suitable insurance, you can avoid being caught off guard by these financial surprises.

 Key Takeaways

-Condo owners should have home insurance that could cover potential special assessments.
+4. Condo owners should have home insurance that could cover potential special assessments.

-Condo owners can contest a special assessment in court if they feel the board has not been fair or has overstepped its discretion.
+5. Condo owners can contest a special assessment in court if they feel the board has not been fair or has overstepped its discretion.